sdsarun/hl-sol/fe/1-use-callback/README.md

 # `useCallback` use for what?

 - Use in case memoize `function` only.
-- **important: By default, when a component re-renders, React re-renders all of its children recursively even props is same.**
+- **Important: By default, when a component re-renders, React re-renders all of its children recursively even props is same.**

 ## How it work?

 - When react re-render your component if you define function without `useCallback` it will **recreated everytime** when this component re-render.
-- let say this component re-render **100 times** then this function will recreated **100 times**.
+- Let say this component re-render **100 times** then this function will recreated **100 times**.
 - Wrap when `useCallback` your function will recreated depend on dependencies changed.

 ## What does it mean dependencies changed?